radiantlogic-v8/documentation-new/documentation/vrs-guide/03-jdbc-client-settings.md

 jdbc:vrs://<hostname>:<ssl_port>/<context>&ssl=true[&user=<user_dn>&password=<password>]
 ```

+>[!warning]
->[!warning] the user and password properties are optional.
+>The user and password properties are optional.
 If [mutual authentication](#certificate-basedmutual-authentication) is used, and the client certificate to DN mapping fails to identify a user to base authorization on, the user DN in the connection string can be used by RadiantOne to enforce authorization for the connection.
 If the mapping fails and no user is specified in the JDBC connection string, RadiantOne enforces anonymous access.